snkashis/android-docs/src/pages/map-sdk/overview/annotations.md

 # Annotations

-The Map SDK provides several different ways to mark a single point, add a line between many points, or draw a polygon.
+The Mapbox Maps SDK for Android provides several different ways to mark a single point, add a line between many points, or draw a polygon.
 Often, these objects are drawn either on top of the map or in some cases, within the map itself.
 This document walks you through how to add high-level objects.
 If you'd like more control over annotations, make sure to check out the [runtime styling](/map-sdk/overview/runtime-styling/) documentation.

 ## Markers